aidanhs/libtclpy/README.md

  - Unless otherwise noted, 'interpreter' refers to the python interpreter.
  - All commands are run in the context of a single interpreter session.
 Imports, function definitions and variables persist.
+ - Unless otherwise noted, errors in the python interpreter will become part of the tcl stack trace in the form of a short description of the actual error.
+   They may be masked (as per tcl stack traces) with catch.

 Reference:
  - `py call ?obj.?func ?arg ...?`